-Carolyn Kagan is Professor Emerita, Community Social Psychology, at Manchester Metropolitan University and visiting Professor at Edge Hill University's Institute for Public Policy and Professional Practice.
+Carolyn Kagan is Professor Emerita, Community Social Psychology, at Manchester Metropolitan University.
 She is a community psychologist with qualifications in counselling psychology and social work.
 She is a Non-Executive Director for Just Psychology, and is a member of its Advisory Board.

 Carolyn's work is action oriented, working with community and voluntary sector groups concerned with social change and with a focus on working across generations, urban regeneration, university-community engagement and participation.
 She has worked with people living poverty, older people, disabled people and their families and other marginalised communities such as irregular migrant workers.
 Her most recent book is University-Community Relations in the UK: Engaging Universities (with John Diamond, published by Palgrave/Macmillan, 2019).